openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

         In other words, if an email address is present, an incorrect or non- matching username is ignored.

     * - One column identifying the cohort group

+      - You must include one column named "cohort" to identify the cohort group to which you are assigning each student.

-      - The column must be named "cohort", containing cohort groups already existing in Studio.
+        The specified cohort groups must already exist in Studio.

     * -
       - Columns other than "Email", "Username" and "Cohort" are ignored.